yysfire/exercism-solutions/rust/hamming/README.md

 pass, open the tests source file which is located in the `tests` directory and remove the `#[ignore]` flag from the next test and get the tests to pass again.
 Each separate test is a function with `#[test]` flag above it.
 Continue, until you pass every test.

-If you wish to run all tests without editing the tests source file, use:
+If you wish to run all ignored tests without editing the tests source file, use:

 ```bash
 $ cargo test -- --ignored